 What is Inventory Balancing?

-Inventory balancing is the process of optimizing inventory levels to meet customer demand while minimizing excess stock.
+Inventory balancing is the process of optimising inventory levels to meet customer demand while minimising excess stock.
 Retailers use strategies like demand forecasting, safety stock, reorder points, and ABC analysis to achieve this.
 It improves customer service, reduces costs, and enhances operational efficiency.

 How Inventory Balancing works